 What this means: Numerous streams and wetlands have been “over-fertilized” with nutrients flowing from developed lands through the aquifer and directly into surface waters, resulting in the loss of native plants and wildlife that are adapted to acidic, low-nutrient conditions.
 Barnegat Bay is a large-scale case study in this process, as contaminated water flows into the Bay from the northern part of its watershed (which is outside the Pinelands protection area) and even from development along the Route 9 corridor and barrier islands.
 As a result, Barnegat Bay has lost much of its natural life, with populations of seagrass, hard clams crashing over the decades of massive development in Ocean County.
 But the same process can be seen in hundreds of inland streams and ponds.

 Interactive Map of Threats to the Pinelands

 View our interactive map of current threats to the health of the Pinelands ecosystem.
 Learn how you can help.
-You can also visit our Take Action page or become a member of the Pinelands Action Network.
+You can also visit our Take Action page or become a member of the Pinelands Community Network.